itsducksss/Basic-Single-Interactable-NPC/README.md

 ![image](https://github.com/user-attachments/assets/75366cbf-e282-4d17-91db-f826d0578959)

 - [Gameobject](https://docs.unity3d.com/ScriptReference/GameObject.html) base class for all objects in the Unity scene.
-- d_template refers to the iimage and TextMeshPro that we just made.
+- d_template refers to the image and TextMeshPro that we just made.
 - canva just refers to the Canvas UI.
 - [SetActive](https://docs.unity3d.com/ScriptReference/GameObject.SetActive.html) means that active state ogf the Gagemobject is set to true.
 - NewDialouge refers to new bloack statement which will create the dialouge box and create the dialouge using the TextMeshPro.